John W. Shenk: The Shenk Decision

 In 1912, the mayor asked Shenk to investigate an incident in which African American businessman C.W.
 Holden was charged a dollar for a beer at a saloon where white customers were charged only five cents for the same order.
 Shenk's decision "that businesses had the right to charge whatever they desired and could change their prices at will," resulted in unprecedented discrimination against African Americans throughout the city.
 The effects of the Shenk Decision were chronicled in Los Angeles's African American newspapers, which included the California Eagle and the weekly newsmagazine, the Liberator which asserted, "by a ruling as city attorney, Mr. Shenk completely nullified the Civil Rights bill in this state."

 The 1913 Mayoral Race

 In 1913, Shenk ran for Mayor of Los Angeles as the candidate of the "good government" Municipal Conference.
 Based on Shenk's discriminatory decision the year before, African American newspapers urged their readers to vote against Shenk.
-Shenk lost to the independent candidate, city Police Judge Henry R. Rose by just over nine thousand votes at a time when, according to the Liberator, African Americans represented fifteen thousand votes.
+Shenk lost to the independent candidate, city Police Judge Henry H. Rose by just over nine thousand votes at a time when, according to the Liberator, African Americans represented fifteen thousand votes.

 In July 1913, after stepping down as City Attorney Shenk returned to private practice with E. R. Young, who had served as chief assistant City Attorney.

 In August 1913, Governor Hiram Johnson appointed Shenk to succeed Nathaniel P. Conrey as a judge in the Los Angeles Superior Court.
 In November 1914, Shenk was elected to a full term on the court.